quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Congestion Control

 A sender needs to be responsive to notifications of congestion, such as a packet loss or an ECN CE marking.
-Decreasing the acknowledgement frequncy can delay a sender's response to network congestion or cause it to underutilize the available bandwidth.
+Decreasing the acknowledgement frequency can delay a sender's response to network congestion or cause it to underutilize the available bandwidth.